sethstenzel/micro-python-esp8266-01-garage-door-opener/README.md

 # Micro Python Garage Door Opener

-Micro Python Garage Door Opener is a repository with instructions and code to build and run a small web server on the ESP8266-01 wich will drive a Relay to trigger a garage door system button press and allow you to open your garage door form any web browser.
+Micro Python Garage Door Opener is a repository with instructions and code to build and run a small web server on the ESP8266-01 wich will drive a relay to trigger a garage door system button press and allow you to open your garage door form any web browser.

 ## Installation / Construction